 - Returning a list of strings will output each of the strings on the list and run the action below for each of them.
 The state of the browser will remain unchanged.

-- Returning a list of elements will select each of the elements on the list, and run the action below while each element is selected.
+- Returning a list of HTML elements will select each of the elements on the list, and run the action below while each element is selected.